holidaycheck/react-google-tag-manager/README.md

 ## Notes:

-* The `componentDidMount` part is required is required as React the script contents itself would not be executed otherwise on the client side
+* The `componentDidMount` part is required as the script contents itself would not be executed otherwise on the client side
 * As `eval` can be used to do harm, make sure that you are understanding what you are doing here and read through the script that is evaluated
 * Additionally this module exports `noScriptAsHTML()` and `scriptAsHTML()` which return a simple HTML string
 * `gtmParts` takes the following arguments: